 With a population of 360,390 people, Iceland is the most thinly populated country in Europe.
 It has one of the smallest populations per square mile (or kilometer) in the world.

 Places to Live in Iceland

 You will find most people living in Reykjavik, Iceland’s capital city.
 Reykjavik is also one of the most expensive places to live in.
 It is the hub of food, art, culture, and don't forget nightlife!
-If you are looking for a less expensive home, you will most likely find it in the towns of Hafnarfjordur and Mosfellsbaer, which are on the outskirts of Reykjavik.
+If you are looking for a less expensive home, you will most likely find it in other towns of Iceland, such as Hafnarfjordur and Mosfellsbaer, which are on the outskirts of Reykjavik.
 A more cost-friendly approach would be to consider the scarcely populated Westfjords.
 On the other hand, Egilsstadir is population-wise the largest city and is also quite expensive due to its proximity to facilities like a hospital, college, and airport.